tuddman/gremlin-orm/README.md

 [![Build Status](https://travis-ci.org/gremlin-orm/gremlin-orm.svg?branch=master)](https://travis-ci.org/gremlin-orm/gremlin-orm)
 [![Coverage Status](https://coveralls.io/repos/github/gremlin-orm/gremlin-orm/badge.svg?branch=master&update)](https://coveralls.io/github/gremlin-orm/gremlin-orm?branch=master)

-gremlin-orm is an ORM for graph databases in Node.js.
-Currently working on Neo4j and Microsoft Azure Cosmos DB with more to come in the future.
+gremlin-orm is an ORM for graph databases in Node.js.  original version is working on Neo4j and Microsoft Azure Cosmos DB with more to come in the future.

+**we have modified it to work on AWS Neptune

 ## Installation